tomocafe/bash-boost/src/MANUAL.md

 Check flags with checkopt LONGNAME
 Get option setting values with getopt LONGNAME
-Get positional arguments with ${BB_POSARGS[@]} array
+Get positional arguments with ${BB_POSARGS[@]} array If the last argument is a single dash (-), read remaining arguments from stdin

 ### `getopt [-v VAR] LONGNAME`